3liz/lizmap-documentation/source/publish/lizmap_plugin/filtered_layers_login.rst

     1. .. include:: ../../shared/add_layer.rst
     2. Select layer from the dropdown list
     3. Select the field with the ID
-    4. Check the box if the field contains user ID, instead of group ID
+    4. Choose between :guilabel:`Users` or :guilabel:`Groups` according to the content of your previous field.

 - .. include:: ../../shared/edit_layer.rst
 - .. include:: ../../shared/remove_layer.rst

 .. warning::
     Disable the client cache and cache server for all filtered layers.
 Otherwise, the data displayed will not be updated between each connection or user logout!

 Edition
 ^^^^^^^

-If you have enabled the edition (see :ref:`editing`) on the filtered layer, the field containing the ID will be editable with:
+If you have enabled the edition (see :ref:`editing`) on the filtered layer, the field containing the ID will be editable
+with:

 * either a combobox for a non admin user with either his own login or ``all``
 * or a line edit to write a value for a admin user